mattcone/markdown-guide/_tools/squarespace.md

 <img src="/assets/images/tools/squarespace.png" class="img-fluid" style="width: 60%;" alt="Squarespace Markdown block.">

-Squarespace's Markdown support is acceptable.
-Most basic Markdown syntax elements are supported, but support for a number of extended syntax elements is lacking.
+Squarespace supports most basic Markdown syntax elements, but support for a number of extended syntax elements is lacking.
 One disadvantage is that the editor for the Markdown block is a tiny box and the text is displayed in a minuscule (and non-adjustable) font size.
 You're probably better off copying and pasting the text in from another application.

 ### Squarespace Markdown Support